How the operation itself becomes a system.

 - Aspirational career paths

 Some pieces are owned.
-Hiring has a rubric.
-Capacity has a model.
+AI capacity still isn't.
+Hiring has a standard.
+Human capacity has a model.
 Career paths exist on paper.
 Nobody owns Grow as a function.
-It's split across leadership, ops, and HR.
+It's split across leadership, ops, HR, and (for the AI) the vendor's quarterly business review.

-The team is a self-scaling system.
-Capacity flexes with demand.
+The operation is a self-scaling system, humans and AI in one model.
+Capacity flexes with demand on both sides.
 Hiring is continuous, not reactive.
-Career paths produce internal seniors.
-The team grows as a designed organism.
+AI scope expands or contracts based on calibration data, not vendor recommendation.
+Career paths produce internal seniors for the work that stays human.
+The operation grows as a designed organism.

 - Continuous hiring pipeline